DEFRA/os-map-ref/README.md

 location.map_reference == 'ST 58801 71043'
 ```

-To convert eastings and northings to a map reference:
+To convert eastings and northings to a map reference

 ```ruby
 location = OsMapRef::Location.for '358801, 171043'